SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrading.md

 4. Start your SonarQube instance or cluster.

 ## Changing your edition
+You can move to a different SonarQube edition (for example, moving from Community Edition to a commercial edition) while you're upgrading your version.
+Just use the appropriate edition file or Docker image tag in the upgrade instructions above.

-If you're moving to a different edition within the same version of SonarQube (for example, from Community Edition to a commercial edition), the steps are exactly the same as above without needing to navigate to `http://yourSonarQubeServerURL/setup` or reanalyze your projects.
+If you want to move to a different edition without upgrading your SonarQube version, the steps are exactly the same as in the upgrading instructions above without needing to navigate to `http://yourSonarQubeServerURL/setup` or reanalyze your projects.

 ## Migrating from a ZIP file instance to a Docker instance
 To migrate from the ZIP file to Docker: